euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForiOS/Guides/23BaseIntegration/readme.md

 # Base Integration Guide
 ## Workspace ONE for iOS and iPadOS
-Applications for iOS and iPadOS can be integrated with the VMware Workspace ONE® platform, by using its mobile software development kit.
+Applications for iOS and iPadOS can be integrated with the Omnissa Workspace ONE® platform, by using its mobile software development kit.
 Complete the tasks below as a base for feature integration.